Mary, Help of Christians

-The venerated image that Pope Leo XIII granted a Canonical coronation on 13 February 1903.
-The Basilica of Our Lady Help of Christians, Turin.

-Mary, Help of Christians (Sancta Maria Auxilium Christianorum) is a Catholic title of the Blessed Virgin Mary, based on a devotion now associated with a feast day of the General Roman Calendar on 24 May.
-John Chrysostom was the first to describe this title, in 345 AD.
-Don Bosco also propagated the devotion.
+Mary Help of Christians (Sancta Maria Auxilium Christianorum) is a Catholic title of the Blessed Virgin Mary, based on a devotion now associated with a feast day of the General Roman Calendar on 24 May.
+John Chrysostom was the first to describe this title, in AD 345.
+In more recent times, Don Bosco and Vincent Pallotti propagated devotion under this title.
 It is associated with the defense of Christian Europe, North Africa and the Middle East from non-Christians during the Middle Ages.

 As the Ottoman Empire intended to invade Christian Europe in 1571, Pope Pius V called on Christian armies for help and their victory was consequently attributed to the intercession of Mary under this devotional title.
-Pope Leo XIII granted a decree of canonical coronation for a Turin image of the devotion in 1903.
-The coronation was executed by Cardinal Agostino Richelmy and the image is now permanently enshrined at the Basilica of Mary Help of Christians.
+Pope Leo XIII granted a decree of canonical coronation for a Turin painting of the devotion in 1903.
+The coronation was executed by Cardinal Agostino Richelmy and the painting is now permanently enshrined at the Basilica of Mary Help of Christians.